JIM JENNINGS, FAIA (1940-)

 2013 - The Deepwell House, aka Desert Two, 1525 Avenida Olancha, Palm Springs CA. 2200 sf.
 Spec house developed by Dave McAdam and built on the last open lot in the Deep Wells Estates subdivision.
 Built with 42 steel panels from Blue Sky Building Systems.
 A perforated-steel ceiling reduces sound and delivers cool air into the house.
 Sold to Michael and Sandra Waldman.

 2014 - The Stephen and Maryan Ackley House I, aka Carmel House, Carmel Valley CA. Built by Carroll and Strong; landscape, Bernard Trainor; interiors, Kay Kollar; structural, Ficcadenti Waggoner and Castle Structural Engineers.
-A 2015 Architectural Record House.
+Featured in Architectural Record Houses of 2015.
 6900 sf on 5 acres.

 2019 - The Stephen and Maryan Ackley House II, aka Pebble Beach House, 3379 Alva Lane, Pebble Beach CA. 6700 sf.
 Structural engineer, Borm; built by Pacific Peninsula Group.
-Featured as a 2020 Architectural Record House.
+Featured in Architectural Record Houses of 2020.